Errors in the diagnosis of inflammatory bowel disease in a 2-year-old child as a clinical case example

 Abstract

-Description of a clinical case. a 2-year-10-month-old female patient complaining of blood in the stool underwent a colonoscopy only 3 months after the initial visit to the doctor and endoscopic and morphological signs of inflammatory bowel disease were detected; after conservative measures, the stool became semi-formed, no signs of bleeding were noted.
+The article describes a clinical case of inflammatory bowel disease in a child aged 2 years 10 months, admitted to Filatov City Clinical Hospital in Moscw with complaints of blood in the stool.
+Only 3 months after the initial visit to doctors, colonoscopy was made which showed endoscopic and morphological signs of inflammatory bowel disease.
+After a number of conservative measures, the stool became semi-formed, without signs of bleeding.
 The child was discharged in a satisfactory condition with recommendations to continue symptomatic therapy under the supervision of a district gastroenterologist and pediatrician.
-The gold standard for diagnosing IBD is an endoscopic examination with a colon biopsy.
-However, in young children, invasive methods are often avoided due to technical difficulties and risks and often parental refusal.

 Full Text